HP Campus of the Future: Emerging Technology Grant Teaching & Learning Projects

 Razan Hamed - Associate Professor of Rehabilitation and Regenerative Medicine, Vagelos College of Physicians and Surgeons

 This project integrates Virtual Reality (VR) technology to enhance students' empathy and understanding of diversity, equity, and inclusion (DEI) components and professional skills in a new Occupational Therapy Master's program course.
 Occupational therapy educators are constantly encouraged to explore innovative teaching methods to promote deep learning.
 The immersive experience and interactive 3D components of VR can engage students in self-directed learning and allow for more profound reflections on DEI issues.
-Additionally, this technology-based instructional approach may be more appealing to the newer generation of learners, especially when teaching multifaceted and intricate concepts such as those of DEI.
+Additionally, emerging technology-based instructional approach may be more appealing to the newer generation of learners, especially when teaching multifaceted and intricate concepts such as those of DEI.

 Joss Lake - Adjunct Assistant Professor of Writing at Columbia School of the Arts